REALWorld Law

 Hungary

-When buying an asset, investors usually carry out technical, environmental and legal due diligence on title, building and occupancy permits, leases and contracts relating to the property.
+When buying an asset, investors usually carry out technical, environmental and legal due diligence on title, building permits, leases and contracts relating to the property.
 When buying shares in a special purpose vehicle holding the real estate, corporate and financial due diligence is also carried out.

 Due diligence is usually started after the signing of a letter of intent (heads of terms) and is completed before purchase.